Some posts contain compensated links. Please read this disclaimer for more info.

 Plan to spend at least two nights in Theth National Park so you can dedicate a day to hiking to the Blue Eye of Theth as well.
 The trek is 12 miles round trip but much flatter and more moderate than the climb to Valbona Peak.
 The reward waiting for you at the end is also a bit different, but just as sweet.

-The Blue Eye of Theth is a swimming hole and waterfall that dances wildly from blue to green and back again based on the whims of the sun.
+The Blue Eye of Theth is a swimming hole and waterfall that dances wildly from blue to green and back again based on the sun’s whims.

 Bring a suit and brave the cold water to swim or simply lounge at the nearby cafe where tables are built up into the trees, on ledges, and over the water, scattered so haphazardly it’s hard to tell where the cafe ends, and nature begins.